gregorispielmann/gympoint-gostack/readme.md

 ### Web

-Running the app you will signin with
+Running the app you will signin with login info below

 ```
 Login: admin@gympoint.com